-Voice keypads feature a voice message center that lets you record and playback one message.
+The Voice Touchpads feature a voice message center that lets you record and playback one message.

-- The message can be up to 2.5-minutes long - The message remains in the Keypad's memory until a new message is recorded. - The volume control of the message is adjustable. - Refer to the procedures below when using the Message Center functions.
+- The message can be up to 2.5-minutes long - The message remains in the Touchpad's memory until a new message is recorded. - The volume control of the message is adjustable. - Refer to the procedures below when using the Message Center functions.